nathan-nakatsuka/ContamLD/README.md

 while read sampleID panel; do
 bash ./helperdir/Contamination_Analysis.txt directory_orig directory_files ${sampleID} ${panel}
 done < directory_files/Prefix_inds.txt
+'''

-Section 3) Post-processing
+####<p>Section 3) Post-processing</p>
 Note: The script will automatically do both the damage correction and the external correction version.
-Set External Correction value to the external correction score of on an uncontaminated individual of the same group as your target individual.
+Set External Correction value to the external correction score of on an uncontaminated individual of the same group as your target individual.<br/>
 Note: The first time this script is run, sometimes it has an error because the files are not yet finished before they are needed for another script.
-If this happens, re-run the script.
+If this happens, re-run the script.<br/>
+'''
 cd directory_orig
 bash ./helperdir/Post_Processing_New.txt directory_orig directory_files Prefix_inds.txt External_Correction_Value
+'''

-Examining the Output of samples:
+Examining the Output of samples:<br/>
-The file of interest will be in the directory "directory_files" and will be named "FinalContamScoresK_damageratio_Prefix_inds.txt"
+The file of interest will be in the directory "directory_files" and will be named "FinalContamScoresK_damageratio_Prefix_inds.txt"<br/>
-If the warning "Model_Misspecified" shows up, this usually means the coverage is very low and the estimate might not be reliable.
+If the warning "Model_Misspecified" shows up, this usually means the coverage is very low and the estimate might not be reliable.<br/>
 The warning "Very_High_Contamination" sometimes comes up even if there is low contamination if there is contamination from another ancient source or the panel is very diverged from the ancestry of the target individual (e.g. this occurs with most Native American individuals and some African groups).

-Example to test:
+Example to test:<br/>
 There is an example to test in the folder exampledir.
-These are 2 samples (I7210 and I7278) with 0.04 contamination from an ancient West Eurasian (I10895).
+These are 2 samples (I7210 and I7278) with 0.04 contamination from an ancient West Eurasian (I10895).<br/>
-If you run these samples with the Example_inds.txt file, you should get approximately the following estimates:
+If you run these samples with the Example_inds.txt file, you should get approximately the following estimates:<br/>
-I7210:  0.039
+I7210:  0.039<br/>
 I7278:  0.040

 The files that should be generated are in the directories folder in the exampledir.
 To test if it is running properly for you, move these files to another location and see if the files you generate are approximately the same as these files.